Skip to main content

 Install Components

-• Run the following command for automatic installation
+• Execute the following command for automatic installation:

 curl -sSL https://cnb.cool/3dmellow/public/Moon2Uart/-/git/raw/master/scripts/install.sh | sudo bash